TheGloriousGenesis/CS_Learning/AWS_Cloud_Practitioner/README.md

 |Recovery Point Objective (RPO)| It is the acceptable amount of data loss measured in time|
 |Elastic | The ability to scale computing resources up and down easily, with minimal friction|

-## Amazon Kinesis Overview

-Makes it easier to connect analyze and process data streams in real-time/near real-time.

-It processes streams from both binary encoded data (audio and video) and base64 text-encoded data.

-Auto-scaling is not automatic

-Kinesis data stream is a set of shards which contains a sequence of data records.

-The stream processing layer is managed by consumers, but once the data records are streamed, they can not be modified.

-Data is stored for 24 hours by default.

-Kinesis data stream is a stream storage layer.

 ## Pre-requisites

 ### Cloud Service Models - Core